dalesgit/logseq/pages/SD training Nov 7.md

 				- Nina had a brother with Downs Syndrome.
 One pastor came Presby: why God punishing you.
 Another (Methodist) when you going to baptize the child?
 				- Don't "take all the furniture out of the room".
 It works for the people until it doesn't.
 				- Always OK to get to the question, "Say more about your understanding/experience of God."
 		- Shea cf. the way in which our contemporary rituals are too anemic.
 (Ritual studies).
 He's in Banff Canada (because of election?)
+But he needs refueling ...